Marilyn L. Minus, PhD

 Accompanies ME 2340.
 Covers topics from the course through various activities.

 Introduces the vector representation of force and moment, the equivalent force systems, free body diagrams, and equations of equilibrium.
 Discusses centroids and center of gravity of rigid bodies.
-Applications to beams, trusses, and pin-connected frames and elementary concepts of friction are examined.
-The kinematics of particles and kinetics of particles are treated using force mass and acceleration.
-Energy and momentum methods for particles are also covered.
+Examines applications to beams, trusses, and pin-connected frames and elementary concepts of friction.
+Discusses variation of internal forces and moments for beams and cable systems.
+Theory of dry friction is implemented in simple machine elements.
+Introduces the concepts of virtual work and potential energy.
 Includes a design project that demonstrates the fundamental concepts of equilibrium.

 Discusses concepts of stress and strain; transformation of stress and strain at a point; stress-strain relations material properties; second moments of cross-sectional areas; stresses and deformations in simple structural members due to axial torsional, and flexural loading for statically determinate and indeterminate cases; design of beams under combined loading; and stability of structures and buckling of columns with various supports.
 Laboratory experiments and written reports are required.